Notice: This page requires JavaScript to function properly.

 To add changes to the last commit, first, stage the additional changes using git add.
 Then, run the git commit --amend command:

-When we run git commit --amend, the changes in the staging area will be committed, and the previous commit will be overwritten with the message specified.
-Once again, you can omit the -m flag and write the commit message in the text editor.
+When you run git commit --amend, the staged changes are committed, and the previous commit is overwritten with the new message.
+You can also omit the -m flag to edit the message in a text editor.

-Let’s add some changes to our latest commit.
-First, we’ll add a new line to our recipe file with another step and check the status of our working tree and staging area:
+Now add some changes to the latest commit.
+First, append a new line to the recipe file with the next step, then check the status of the working tree and staging area:

-Now, let’s add the file to the staging area and overwrite the latest commit with the addition of our new changes:
+Now add the file to the staging area and overwrite the latest commit with the new changes:

-Finally, let’s take a look at the two latest commits and verify that the latest commit was overwritten:
+Finally, view the two most recent commits to verify that the latest commit was overwritten:

 There is only one commit with the addition of the recipe.txt file, so the latest commit was indeed overwritten.